Duke-QCD/freestream/README.rst

    pip install freestream

-The only requirements are numpy (1.8.0 or later) and scipy.
+The only requirements are numpy (1.8.0 or later) and scipy (0.14.0 or later).

 Usage
 -----